University of Sydney

 Even with the right university guide, students often still need an evidence checklist, statement template, or timeline guide to make the file readable and persuasive.

-The page should respond to institution-specific wording, forms, refusal reasons, or policy checkpoints that materially change how a student should organise the file.
+A university-specific guide is most useful where the institution's wording, forms, refusal reasons, or policy checkpoints materially change how a student should organise the file.

-It should be possible to anchor the page to current official university guidance, not guesswork, paraphrase chains, or stale assumptions that could drift out of date quickly.
+The guidance should be anchored to current official university material, not guesswork, paraphrase chains, or stale assumptions that could drift out of date quickly.

-The page should do more than rename the university.
+A useful university guide should do more than name the institution.
 It should help with chronology, evidence, process interpretation, refusal-risk issues, or another concrete pressure point.

-The page should answer real student questions, explain local decision points, and meaningfully improve on the core service page.
-If it cannot do that yet, it should wait.
+The guide should answer real student questions, explain local decision points, and improve on the general service page for that particular university issue.

 No. They are preparation tools only.
 Students should still check the current official policy, portal instructions, form wording, and evidence rules before they submit.